 With the COVID quarantine over the last few months likely to continue for some, mental wellness has become the new hot topic underscored by many.
 HR departments usually take lead on this – from sending welfare kits (fruits, food, flowers) to introducing virtual workouts, luncheons, cooking or even cocktail mixology sessions over collaboration platforms like Teams or Zoom.
 The challenge now is to figure out a way to do this in the longer term, as the novelty begins to wear off and when half the team is back in the office and the other is still working from home.

 For us at Argyll Scott, Annie has been the health and wellness champion for APAC, coordinating and conducting different activities across our regional offices, canvassing directors and consultants to lead different programmes – from HIIT boot camp (Directors from our Singapore office, Tom & Mani) and yoga (Wing & I) to culinary (Legal Recruitment Specialist in Singapore, Rinku) and even in-house DJ sessions (Industrial Recruitment Specialist in Thailand, Paul).

 Do you have a cross-functional committee championing mental well-being, with both a top-down and bottom-up approach?
 In the new normal, this subject ripples into employee engagement and commitment, employer branding, and ultimately, individual and group performance.
 If you would like to have a conversation on this, we are happy to share our insights and ideas with you.

 As always, we are just a virtual meeting or call away to support your current needs or pipeline plans.

-Stay safe and healthy!Posted 10 months ago
+Stay safe and healthy!Posted about 1 year ago